ChristineKitchens/Election_Analysis/README.md

   - Diana DeGette
   - Raymon Anthony Doane
 - The winner of the election is ***Diana DeGette***, who received 73.8% of the vote and 272,892 number of votes
-- A summary of candidate results are listed below:
+- Summary data of candidate results are listed below:

 | Candidate  | Percentage of Votes | Total Votes |
 | ------------- | ------------- | ------------- |